StackExchange/blackbox/README.md

   - Cygwin (Thanks, Ben Drasin!) **See Note Below**
   - MinGW (git bash on windows) **See Note Below**

-To add or fix support for a VCS system, look for code at the end of `bin/_blackbox_common.sh`
+To add or fix support for a VCS system, look for the code at the end of `bin/_blackbox_common.sh`

 To add or fix support for a new operating system, look for the case statements in `bin/_blackbox_common.sh` and `bin/_stack_lib.sh` and maybe `tools/confidence_test.sh`